amgarton47/CS62data-structures/Darwin/project/README.md

 **Please do not change the folder structure!
 You should keep all creature files in the `Creature` folder.**

+If you want to add command-line arguments in Eclipse, do the following:
+- Next to the run button, you can open the run dropdown menu.
+- Select "Run Configurations...".
+- Under the "Arguments" tab there is a "Program arguments" field where you can enter command-line arguments.
+- Enter the names of the files (without quotes) and separated by spaces in this field.

-9. Finish testing the implementation by making sure that the creatures interact with each other correctly.
+1. Finish testing the implementation by making sure that the creatures interact with each other correctly.
 Test `ifenemy`, `infect`, etc.

 10. Design and test your own creature for the competition!
 Think about what it could do to set itself apart and succeed over other creatures.

-11. Make sure you fill out the assignment.json file with **your name**, the name of your **collaborator**, and a description of **extra credit**.
+11. Make sure you fill out the `assignment.json` file with **your name**, the name of your **collaborator**, and a description of **extra credit**.

 ## Helpful Considerations